JPC-AV/video_qc_jpc_av/developer_docs/cli-documentation.md

 | `mediainfo` | `spex_config.mediainfo_values` (dict of dataclasses)       |
 | `ffprobe`   | `spex_config.ffmpeg_values` (nested dict)                  |

-The Checks config (`checks_config`) controls whether a tool runs, but the Spex config defines what to expect.
+The Checks Config (`checks_config`) controls whether a tool runs, but the Spex config defines what to expect.

 ---